Coraliuky/PaddleDetection/configs/keypoint/README_en.md

 ## Introduction

--    The keypoint detection part in PaddleDetection follows the state-of-the-art algorithm closely, including Top-Down and BottomUp methods, which can meet the different needs of users.
+- The keypoint detection part of PaddleDetection keeps pace with the state-of-the-art algorithm.
+It includes Top-Down and Bottom-Up solutions to meet various needs of users.

 <div align="center">
   <img src="./football_keypoint.gif" width='800'/>